-Whether it’s a special day or an ordinary one, this Raspberry Chocolate Bread Pudding makes it a day to celebrate!
-I first wrote this post on my birthday in 2017, and I think it would make a fine Happy-Birthday-to-Me dish again today.
+If you’re looking for a celebratory dish for Christmas morning brunch, this one fits the bill.
+Whether it’s a special day or an ordinary one, Raspberry Chocolate Bread Pudding makes it a day to celebrate!
+I first wrote this post on my birthday in 2017, and I think it would make a fine Happy-Birthday-to-Me dish again every year.

 Happy Birthday to Me!

 Hello, hello!
 It’s my birthday today (yay for me!).
 That’s something to celebrate, don’t you think?
 These days I’m more inclined to make a fuss about my birthday; after all, not only is it my special day (along with the millions of others born on the same date), but I want to model for my

 four now five! lovely granddaughters that a birth day is a special occasion, worthy of celebration and some hoopla.

 When I first wrote this post, I declared:

 … I’ve now reached the pinnacle of my upper-middle fifties.
 Yep, I’m in the nosebleed section of this decade, turning 59 today.
 Or as my dear cousin said in our conversation earlier today, I need to stretch that number out.
 So, I’m fifty-niiiiine.
 And celebrating in training for the big one just around the next corner.

 What can I say … I’m now firmly ensconced in my sixties.
 And even though one of the (admittedly minor) shocking things to me about this pandemic we’re experiencing is that people of my age have been declared elderly (what?!), I still feel exactly like … me.
 Unconstrained by the stereotypes of age and feeling gratitude for having such an outlook.